 Ronnie C. Chan

-Hang Lung Group
+Hang Lung Properties Limited

-Mr. Ronnie C. Chan is Chairman of Hang Lung Group Limited and its subsidiary Hang Lung Properties Limited, both publicly listed in Hong Kong.
+Mr. Ronnie C. Chan is Chair of Hang Lung Group Limited and its subsidiary Hang Lung Properties Limited, both publicly listed in Hong Kong.
 Founded in Hong Kong in 1960, the Group expanded into mainland China in 1992, developing, owning and managing world-class commercial complexes in key tier one and tier two cities.

-Mr. Chan is active in many other nonprofit and educational organizations.
+Mr. Chan is active in many other non-profit and educational organizations.
 Mr. Chan is Chairman of the Executive Committee of The Better Hong Kong Foundation.
 He founded and chairs the China Heritage Fund, is a co-founding Director of The Forbidden City Cultural Heritage Conservation Foundation in Beijing, and is former Vice President and former Advisor of the China Development Research Foundation in Beijing.
-He is founding Chairman of the Centre for Asian Philanthropy and Society, and founding Chairman Emeritus of Asia Business Council.
+He is Co-Founder and Chairman of the Centre for Asian Philanthropy and Society, and founding Chairman Emeritus of Asia Business Council.
 He is also former Chairman of the Hong Kong-United States Business Council, and former Chairman of the Executive Committee of One Country Two Systems Research Institute.
 Mr. Chan is Chairman Emeritus of Asia Society and Chairman of its Hong Kong Center, a Fellow of the American Academy of Arts and Sciences, and a member of the Council on Foreign Relations, the National Committee on United States-China Relations, and Committee of 100.